vedi/knowledge-base/src/documents/samples/unity_ads.html.md

 <div class="samples-title">Getting started with the two SDKs</div>

 1. If you are already using Unity to develop the game, getting started with Unity Ads is very simple.
 Import the package, drag the prefab and you are good to go.
-Here are the <a href="https://unityads.unity3d.com/help/Documentation for Publishers/Integration-Guide-for-Unity" target="_blank">full instructions</a>.
+Here are the <a href="https://unityads.unity3d.com/help/Documentation%20for%20Publishers/GettingStarted" target="_blank">full instructions</a>.

 2. Adding SOOMLA store is also very easy: Import, drag the prefab, initialize and setup your virtual goods.
 Here are the <a href="/unity/store/store_gettingstarted/" target="_blank">full instructions</a>.